K Col Track Upgrade – Rambling the Rehabilitating Rodway Range

-The Friends of Mount Field are pleased to announce the completion of their most recent and most ambitious project—upgrading the K Col track between K Col and The Watcher in the Mount Field National Park by constructing a top quality boardwalk that allows walkers to traverse this fragile and valuable place in comfort while no longer causing environmental damage.
+The Friends of Mount Field are pleased to announce the completion of their most recent and most ambitious project—upgrading the K Col track between K Col and The Watcher in Mount Field National Park The construction of a top quality boardwalk now allows walkers to traverse this fragile and valuable place in comfort while no longer causing environmental damage.

 The project, which took four years from conception to completion, was largely funded by the Tasmanian Community Fund.
 Several additional contributors are listed at the end of this article.
 Major expenditure included purchase of timber and other materials, cost of helicopter transportation, and employment of professional track makers.
 Interesting statistics include:

 - A total of 38 helicopter flights were made (23 conveying personnel and over 29.9 tonnes of material to the work site and 15 flights removing equipment, personnel and rubbish from the work site).

 - Contractors did 474 hours of work, PWS staff 169 hours and volunteers 479 hours.

 - 298 planks each 6 metres long, 700 metres of wire netting and 70 litres of stain were used.

 Mount Field National Park is Tasmania’s 3rd most visited national park and attracts almost 200,000 visitors annually.
 For many walkers the most scenic and attractive part of the park is the Tarn Shelf with its many small glacial lakes and alpine vegetation, some rare or endemic.
 Fagus (Nothofagus gunnii), Tasmania’s only native deciduous tree, occurs in the area and entices numerous viewers during autumn.